"한국어는 쉬운 언어입니다."

 It all depends on the native language of the learner.
 For speakers of most European languages, English would be a much easier language to learn than Korean.
 However, for a Japanese speaker, Korean would be much easier than English.
 I think most native English speakers like to think that our language is much more difficult to learn than other languages, but a lot of the time that is simply not the case.

-In the first sentence, "easy" is not being used as a modifier (I wrap my brain around it by calling it an "adjective verb"), so it just conjugates as normal -> "한국어는 쉽습니다."
+In the first sentence, "easy" is not being used as a modifier, but rather as a predicative adjective so it just conjugates as normal -> "한국어는 쉽습니다."

-In the second sentence, "easy" is being used as an adjective that modifies "language", so it needs the ㄴ grammar rule -> "한국어는 쉬운 언어입니다."
+In the second sentence, "easy" is being used as an adjective ("attributive adjective") that modifies "language" , so it needs the ㄴ grammar rule -> "한국어는 쉬운 언어입니다."